as00r-dev/namaste-react-02/README.md

 - This is different from Live Server or Watch Mode because HMR updates part of code, while live server gives us a server which we can use to run our app and Watch Mode gives us automatic build on saving.

+### List down your favourite 5 superpowers of Parcel and describe any 3 of them.

+- Zero Configuration: The most important superpower of Parcel is that it does all the heavy lifting for us and we have to spend zero time configuring it.

+- Out of the box support for common module bundling features: We get HMR, Caching, Development Server, Output Management etc, Minification etc already out of the box.

+- Rest features are common for other module bundlers too but here's description of some of them:
+	- HMR: This allows us to only build the code we have changed.
+	- Cache: This allows us to lessen the build time by caching after first build.
+	- Tree Shaking: This gets rid of unused code from our app.
+	- Code Splitting: This allows us to split our modules such that we only build the required stuff.
+For example, we can seperate all out dependencies and our custom code so that we don't have to always build the dependencies.

+### What is `.gitignore` ?
+What should we add and not add into it?

+- `.gitignore` is a file used to tell git which files or folders we don't wan't to be tracked by git.

+- A rule of thumb is to only add those files/folders which can be automatically installed/built by the server.
+Example: `node_modules`, `.parcel-cache`.

+### What is the difference between `package.json` and `package.lock.json`?

+- `package.json`:
+	-  contains information about our npm package.
+It contains all our dependencies and dev dependencies and also things like name of the package, author, description etc.

+	- `name` and `version` are required fields in `package.json`.

+	- automaticaly added when initializing npm.
+- `package.lock.json`:
+	- is used to track the exact version of the dependencies which are installed currently in the server.

+	-  contains the dependency tree/graph which is helpful to reproduce the exact project as built by the developer.

+	- automatically added when installing any dependency.

+### Why should i not modify `package.lock.json` ?

+- Modifying `package.lock.json` or any other code which is there for helping the package is not a good idea.
+This may cause the package to break or even the entire app.

+### What is `node_modules` ?
+Is it a good idea to push it to git?

+- It contains all out external packages, both dev and normal dependencies.

+- It is not a good idea to track it with git because it can get huge and also, anyone can install the `node_modules` folder by running npm install.
+To share an npm package, we just need the `package.json` and `package.lock.json`.

+### What is `dist` folder?

+- Whatever output the module bundler gives, is stored in the dist folder by default.

+### What is `browserlists`?

+- It is a package which helps us to make out code backwards compatible with older browsers.

+### Read about ^ and ~ in dependencies naming conventions.

+- These are conventions used to specifiy which updates we would like to be automatically downloaded.

+- These are almost similar to the convention used in bash/zsh to access file names.

+- ^ (caret) : This symbol is used to specify a version range that is compatible with the latest minor version.
+For example, if the latest version of a package is 1.2.3, specifying a version range of ^1.2.3 will allow you to install any version of the package that starts with 1.2, such as 1.2.4, 1.2.5, etc.

+- ~ (tilde) : This symbol is used to specify a version range that is compatible with the latest patch version.
+For example, if the latest version of a package is 1.2.3, specifying a version range of ~1.2.3 will allow you to install any version of the package that starts with 1.2.3, such as 1.2.3, 1.2.4, etc.

+- > (greater than) : This symbol is used to specify a version range that is greater than a certain version.
+For example, specifying a version range of >1.2.3 will allow you to install any version of the package that is greater than 1.2.3, such as 1.2.4, 1.3.0, etc.

+- < (less than) : This symbol is used to specify a version range that is less than a certain version.
+For example, specifying a version range of <1.2.3 will allow you to install any version of the package that is less than 1.2.3, such as 1.1.0, 1.0.0, etc.

+- * (asterisk) : This symbol is used to specify that any version of the package is allowed.

+### What are the various script types?

+- Empty string, not specified : This means "classic script".

+- `module` : They represent javascript modules.
+The `charset` and `defer` attribute have no effect on these.

+- `importmap` : This represent that the body of script element is an import map.
+This is a JSON object that developers use to control how the browsers resolves module specifiers when importing JavaScript modules.

+- Any other value : Treated as a data block.
+For this, a valid MIME type should be used that is not a javascript MIME type.
+In this case, all other attributes will be ignored including the `src` attribute.

+- MIME Type : It stands for Multipurpose Internet Mail Extension.
+This is a way for identifying files on the internet.
+It contains of two parts: "type" and "subtype".
+Examples of type are text, image, audio etc and subtype are plain for text, jpeg for image, mpeg for audio. etc.